6 Reasons Why Your Brakes Are Grinding, Making Squeaky Noises

 The noise however should dissipate with regular use of your brakes, as the surface rust is wiped away by the brake pads.

-Reason 2: You're Driving on unpaved Roads
+You’re Driving On Unpaved Roads

 Driving on unpaved roads, as is common surrounding the Dallas-Fort Worth Metroplex, will cause dirt particles and debris to collect which may cause noise in your brake system.